liquidapps-io/docs/docs/developers/zeus-getting-started.md

 * vRAM - light-weight caching solution for EOSIO based RAM
 * LiquidAccounts - EOSIO accounts that live in vRAM instead of RAM
+* LiquidHarmony - oracle service for fetching prices
-* LiquidOracles - DNS service on the blockchain
+* LiquidDNS - DNS service on the blockchain
 * Encryption/Decryption locally of account data using LiquidAccount private key

 To launch locally: